Engagement guide · v2026.1

 Handover

-Written documentation, a training session for your team, and two weeks of post-launch fixes.
-After that, your team owns the system.
+Final written deliverable, a walkthrough session for your team, and two weeks of follow-up questions.
+After that, your team owns the next steps.

 06 · The boring but important bits